top of page

 🔥 Move resources.
 Inclusion without redistribution is empty.
 Allocate budget, authority, and decision-making power to historically excluded groups.

 🔥 Build in accountability mechanisms.
-If no one’s job performance is tied to equity outcomes, it won’t happen.
+If no one’s job performance is tied to equity outcomes, sustainable progress won’t happen.
 Period.

 About the Author